louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 - Some people are at increased risk
 - A simple test gives fast results.
 Bacteria cause strep throat Viruses cause most sore throats.
 However, strep throat is an infection in the throat and tonsils caused by bacteria called group A Streptococcus.
 How you get strep throat Group A strep bacteria are very contagious.
 Generally, people spread the bacteria to others through
 - Respiratory droplets
-- Direct contact Rarely, group A strep bacteria can be spread through food that isn’t handled properly.
+- Direct contact Rarely, group A strep bacteria can be spread through food that isn't handled properly.

 It usually takes 2 to 5 days after exposure to become ill with strep throat.
 Respiratory droplets Group A strep bacteria often live in the nose and throat.
 People who are infected spread the bacteria by talking, coughing, or sneezing.
 This creates respiratory droplets that contain the bacteria.
 People can get sick if they:

 - Breathe in respiratory droplets that contain the bacteria
 - Touch their mouth or nose after touching something with those droplets on it
 - Use the same plate, utensil, or glass as a person infected with the bacteria.
 Direct contact People can also spread group A strep bacteria from infected sores on the skin.
 Other people can get sick if they touch those sores or come into contact with fluid from the sores.
 Some people infected with group A strep do not have symptoms or seem sick.
 People who are sick with strep throat are more contagious than those who do not have symptoms.

 Symptoms often include pain and fever In general, strep throat is a mild disease, but it can be very painful.
 Common symptoms may include:

 - Fever
 - Pain when swallowing
 - Sore throat that started very quickly and may look red